-To give you a better idea of the coldest time of year for your area, NCEI has created “Coldest Day of the Year” maps for the contiguous United States, Alaska, Hawaii, and Puerto Rico.
-The maps are derived from the 1981–2010 U.S. Climate Normals—NCEI’s 30-year averages of climatological variables including the average low temperature for every day.
+To give you a better idea of the coldest time of year, on average, for your area, NCEI has created “Coldest Day of the Year” maps for the contiguous United States, Alaska, Hawaii, and Puerto Rico.
+The maps are derived from the 1991–2020 U.S. Climate Normals—NCEI’s 30-year averages of climatological variables including the average low temperature for every day.
 From these values, scientists can identify which day of the year, on average, has the lowest minimum temperature, referred to here as the “coldest day.”

-Temperature Normals are important indicators used in forecasting and monitoring by many U.S. economic sectors.
-Knowing the probability of low temperatures can help energy companies prepare for rising heating demand.
+Temperature Normals are important indicators used by many U.S. economic sectors for planning and making decisions for periods of time beyond the range of weather forecasts.
+Knowing the probability of low temperatures can help energy companies prepare for peak heating demand.
 They are also useful planning tools for the healthcare, construction, and tourism industries.
-You may want to check the Normals before planning your next event or vacation.
+You may even want to check the Normals before planning your next event or vacation!

-While the map shows the coldest days of the year on average throughout the United States, this year’s actual conditions may vary widely based on weather and climate patterns.
+While the map shows the coldest days of the year on average throughout the United States, this year’s coldest day may vary from the normal based on actual weather and seasonal climate patterns.
 For prediction of your actual local daily temperature, and to see how it matches up with the Climate Normals, check out your local forecast office on Weather.gov.

 Also see the Climate.gov interactive map.